 In-Year Applications

-An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
+An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are available places.
 Application should be made [to the school] by contacting [insert name and address] [insert link to school website].

 Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.